Burwood Sewer Vent

-The Burwood Sewer Vent is a heritage-listed sewer ventilation stack located at Railway Parade in the Sydney suburb of Burwood in the Municipality of Burwood local government area of New South Wales, Australia.
+The Burwood Sewer Vent is a heritage-listed sewer ventilation stack located at Railway Parade in the Sydney suburb of Burwood, New South Wales, Australia.
 It was designed and built by the Metropolitan Board of Water Supply and Sewerage in 1919.
 It is also known as Wentworth Road Sewer Vent and Railway Parade Sewer Vent.
 The property is owned by Sydney Water, a statutory corporation of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 15 November 2002.

 History

 The Main Western Carrier which fed into Botany sewer farm was completed in 1897 and encompasses the major crossing of Wolli Creek and Cooks River each by triple barrel 1800 mm dia. wrought iron/steel aqueducts.
 There are triple barrel brick arch aqueducts at the ends.
 Soon after construction more sewage was being collected from this newer Western arm than there was from the original Southern Division arm.
 This is even with allowing for dramatic increase in flow within the first few years of the Southern Division.

 The Western Branch Main Sewer which feeds into the Main Western Carrier was completed in stages all the way through to Strathfield.
 Work was completed on this sewer in 1904.

 The section also contains the Croydon (1922) and Burwood (Strathfield) (1919) concrete vent stacks which were built because of damage caused by gases from the then new Homebush Bay Abattoir after it opened in 1916.

 In 1888 before the Botany Scheme was even commissioned, Burwood Council had requested a sewage treatment plant for Hen & Chicken Bay on the Parramatta River.
 They were told by the NSW Government to wait for the Western Suburbs Sewer and the Western Branch Main Sewer is the result of that undertaking.
 Had the Burwood scheme proceeded, the Western Branch Main Sewer may not have been built in the location it was eventually constructed.